 We brought the concept of pre-arrangements to Québec in the 1960s.
 Today we are pleased to continue to offer clear explanations and detailed responses as our commitment to you.

-- Briefly, what is a pre-arrangement?
+What is a pre-arrangement?

 It is a contract that guarantees that upon your death your estate will obtain the funeral services that you have chosen upon your death.
 By signing your contract, you pre-arrange the type of ritual and burial you want.